cyberalien/line-md/README.md

 These are superior to SVG animations because:

--   CSS animations are faster, use less resources.
+-   CSS animations are usually faster and use less resources.
 -   Icons are compact because CSS can be moved to a `.css` file and cached in browser, also avoiding content duplication.
+-   Icons check user `prefers-reduced-motion` settings, rendering static icon for users that do not want animations.
 -   CSS animations have predictable timing.
 Show icon and animation starts.
 Change display mode in CSS to show/hide icon.
 With SVG animations level 2 spec, display has no effect, so triggering animation is not always trivial.

 However, there is one downside - browser support.